 Win a Super Bowl bet?
 It’s taxable

 The Super Bowl is the most gambled-on sporting event in the United States, with more than $100 million wagered on the game in some years.
-And that’s just the legal betting at sports books in Nevada, so far, where federal law allows sports gambling.
+And that’s just the legal betting at sports books in Nevada, where federal law allows sports gambling.

-If the gambling study estimate is even remotely accurate, the U.S. Treasury is missing out on an enormous amount of revenue since gambling winnings, whether obtained legally or illegally, are taxable.
+Unless everyone reports their winnings on their tax returns, the U.S. Treasury is missing out on an enormous amount of revenue since gambling winnings, whether obtained legally or illegally, are taxable.

 The federal tax agency has enough trouble collecting from legal bettors.
 Many people don’t realize gambling winnings are taxable income.
 And even if the winners know that, a good many simply choose to ignore the tax law.

 This skirting of tax laws is possible because the IRS doesn’t know about every bet, and it is only aware of the big winners.